SMerrony/emdee/README.md

 ![GitHub License](https://img.shields.io/github/license/SMerrony/emdee) ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/SMerrony/emdee) ![GitHub top language](https://img.shields.io/github/languages/top/SMerrony/emdee)

-`eMDee` is a live performance assistant for musical directors which removes the need to have folders of tracks and command-line windows open in order to play backing tracks for performance groups such as singers, choirs, and theatre-groups.
+`eMDee` is a live performance and rehearsal assistant for musical directors which removes the need to have folders of tracks and command-line windows open in order to play backing tracks for performance groups such as singers, choirs, and theatre-groups.

 The MD can plan in advance the order of performance; later, `eMDee` will facilitate the playing of each track in the specfied order during the performance.